Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 4.2 - Flight Data Recorder/README.md

 <img src="../../Images/Screenshot-UnitTestingScript.png" width="600">

-- In GitHub Copilot Chat, click the ellipses `...` and select `Insert into New File` for the suggested pipeline.

-- Copilot will add the code to a new empty file, but must be saved.

-- Save the file by clicking pressing `Ctrl + S` or `Cmd + S`.

-- Change directory to the root `WrightBrothersApi` folder`.

-- Enter the file name `TestFlightInsert.sql` and click `Save`.
+- You can choose to `Accept` or `Discard` the changes in the file editor or the `Working Set` window.

+- Copilot updated the database schema with non-clustered indexes.

+- Click `Accept` to save the changes, then click `Done` in the `Copilot Edits` window to complete this task.

 - If Copilot didn't suggest the code above, then update the code manually as follows: